ManCla/testing-abstractions/README.md

 Repository associated to the paper _Comparison of Testing Abstractions for Integration Testing of Embedded Control Software_ submitted to ICSE 2022.
 The paper discusses the capacity of different testing setups to show bugs in control software.
 It contains an experimental campaign based on the [Crazyflie 2.1](https://store.bitcraze.io/products/crazyflie-2-1).
-In this repository you will find all the code used in the paper experiments and the instructions to reproduce the results.
+In this repository you will find all the code used in the paper experiments and the instructions to reproduce the tests.
 Moreover are also provided the flight data for each experiment, together with pre-generated pdf files containing the plots.

 ## Repository Structure: